Book 2: Resource Dynamics

 The insight: Periodic restriction (20% underallocation to core) creates slack for innovation.
 Removing restriction increases short-term efficiency but reduces long-term innovation.
 Google's experience suggests that eliminating slack (20% time) correlates with reduced breakthrough innovation - though multiple factors contributed.
 The pattern supports the broader principle: constraint can drive creativity when applied deliberately.

-You've seen the worm double its lifespan at 40% caloric restriction.
+You've seen the worm extend its lifespan by up to 50% through caloric restriction.

 You've seen Basecamp thrive for 20+ years with 70-80% fewer employees than peers, profitable since Year 1, no external funding.
 You've seen Patagonia build a $1.5B company over 50 years while deliberately restricting production, distribution, and growth rate.
 You've seen Google create Gmail, AdSense, and Google News from 20% time - periodic fasting that gave engineers slack to innovate.